UEFA EURO 2024 qualifying: What to look out for on Matchday 10 | European Qualifiers

 Article body

-Fifteen down, five to go.
-The fight for the remaining automatic qualifying spots for UEFA EURO 2024 will go down to the wire between Sunday and Tuesday.
-Serbia hope to get over the line at home to Bulgaria while three head-to-heads on Monday promise nothing but drama – could holders Italy find their route to Germany barred?
+Sixteen down, four to go.
+The fight for the remaining automatic qualifying spots for UEFA EURO 2024 will go down to the wire on Monday and Tuesday.

+First up, three head-to-heads on Monday promise nothing but drama – especially with holders Italy yet to secure their ticket to Germany.
+As for Croatia and Wales, only one will get to join the party the following night.

 Sunday 19 November 2023